What to do if you’ve been involved in a road accident

-You must make the claim within 3 years of the date of the accident, if you know who caused the accident.
+You must claim within 3 years of the date of the accident if you know who caused the accident.
 If you don't know who the driver or owner of the vehicle was that caused the accident, you need to claim within 2 years.